williamDalston/FocusFlow/USER_GUIDE.md

-# 7-Minute Workout - User Guide
+# Ritual7 - User Guide

-Welcome to 7-Minute Workout!
+Welcome to Ritual7!
 This guide will help you get the most out of your fitness journey.

 ## 🚀 Getting Started

 ### First Launch

-1. **Open the App**: Launch 7-Minute Workout on your iPhone or iPad
+1. **Open the App**: Launch Ritual7 on your iPhone or iPad
 2. **Complete Onboarding**: Follow the quick onboarding flow to learn about the app
 3. **Set Preferences**: Choose your notification preferences and workout settings
 4. **Start Your First Workout**: Tap "Start Workout" to begin!